Career Coaching Information for Students

-- Etiquette Dinner - Facilitated by one of our very own UCCS instructors, this evening event will feature a four-course, full-service meal.
-As you dine, you will learn proper dining etiquette - a must know in business!
+- Etiquette Dinner - Facilitated by an expert, this event will feature a full-service meal.
+As you dine, you will learn about professional etiquette for business.

 In order to apply for this program, you must be a junior or senior in the UCCS College of Business in good standing (2.5 GPA or higher).
 You must have a desire to grow and learn and demonstrate commitment and follow-through on meeting with your Career Coach and attending all events (unless there is a class conflict).
 All majors within the College of Business are eligible.
 Accepted students will have satisfactorily completed the application by the due date, and a Career Coach stating the same industry of interest must be available in order to make an appropriate match.

-For more information on the program, please contact Mary Frances Kerr of the College of Business Alumni Relations Office at 719-255-5174 or email@example.com
+For more information on the program, please contact Katie Burns of the College of Business at 719-255-3113 or email@example.com.